 Yes.
-State law requires that a mail ballot certificate envelope be signed by the voter in order to be counted.
+State law requires that a mail ballot certificate envelope be signed by the voter in order to be counted, unless other provisions are made pursuant to F.S.
+101.68(4).
 Your signature on the envelope will be compared with the signature on your voter file to verify your identity.
 If you need to update your signature on file, please complete and submit a Voter Registration Application to our office, checking the "Record Update/Change" box in the top line.
 Signature updates must be received before the canvassing board begins canvassing mail ballots - no sooner than the 15th day prior to an election.

 Can I request a mail ballot for a family member?